2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Progress Thus Far

 There remain a number of questions to address from RxPONDER and Dr. Kalinsky and his colleagues will pursue two separate questions in their study.
 The first will reassess how menopause is classified in patients.
 In RxPONDER, menopausal status was based upon self-reported menstrual history, but this can be an imperfect measure.
-The team is evaluating other methods to classify menopausal status.
-In the second part of their study, the team is testing an alternative low-cost method for measuring risk of recurrence.
+The team is evaluating other methods to classify menopausal status and focusing on the levels of five hormones in serum samples from RxPONDER.

 What’s next

-The team will explore if menopause can be defined by hormone levels measured in RxPONDER patient samples prior to start of treatment.
-Initial focus will be on patients who are aged 55 to evaluate if patient outcomes differ based on the method used to define menopause: blood hormone levels versus menstrual history.
-In parallel, they will evaluate a computer-aided diagnostic method called CHIP (need to spell this out) as a less costly alternative to current tests.
-CHIP generates a risk score based on image analysis of unique cellular arrangements and characteristics from tumor samples.
+The RxPONDER patient samples taken prior to the start of treatment are being analyzed specifically those for patients who are aged 55 and under, typically considered pre-menopausal.
+Dr. Kalinsky’s team will correlate patient outcomes with the method used to define menopause–blood hormone levels versus self-reported menstrual history—to determine if one is a more reliable predictor of outcome.
 These studies build on the findings of RxPONDER and will further refine which patients with early-stage, estrogen-driven breast cancer will or will not benefit from chemotherapy—this has the potential to spare some patients unnecessary side effects from chemotherapy.

 Biography